-- Jobs that have high accident frequency and one that results in serious injuries.
+- Jobs that have high accident frequency and that result in serious injuries.

 - Jobs that have exposure to harmful and hazardous products.

-- Newly established jobs feature workers with a lack of experience and where hazards may not be anticipated.
+- Newly established jobs feature workers who lack experience and where hazards may not be anticipated.

-- Rarely performed jobs or non-routine jobs that put workers at great risks.
+- Rarely performed jobs or non-routine jobs that put workers at great risk.

 - Modified jobs because of changes in procedures.

 The next step is to break the job down into smaller steps.
-List all of the steps necessary to complete the job, no matter how small.
-This will help you to identify potential hazards more easily.
+List all steps necessary to complete the job, no matter how small.
+This will help you to identify potential hazards more quickly.

 Here are some tips to follow:

 - Don’t be too general or too detailed.